Project Management for Marketing: Complete Guide (2025)

 Depending on your project scope, your timelines might differ significantly from one engagement to another.
 Industry benchmarks suggest a period of 8 to 12 weeks for completing most client marketing plans, including conducting market research and setting goals.

-In order to complete project deliverables in a timely manner, you’ll need to maintain communication with the client and internal stakeholders, allocate sufficient resources, and closely monitor your progress with creative project management software.
+In order to complete project deliverables in a timely manner, you’ll need to maintain communication with the client and internal stakeholders, allocate sufficient resources, and closely monitor your progress.

 Support Your Marketing Project Success